-That hairy fruit called Rambutan
+The exotic hairy fruit called the rambutan

-Satisfying dessert available all year round
+Available all year round to enjoy

-Fast facts: Rambutan contains the following nutritional composition per 100 g of fruit: 14-14.5 g carbohydrate, 0.1 g fat, 0.7-0.9 g protein, 22 mg calcium, 30 mg phosphorous, 140 mg potassium, 2.5 mg iron, 0.01-0.1 mg niacin, and 31-38.6 mg vitamin C.
+Fast facts: Rambutan contains the following nutritional composition per 100 g of fruit: 14-14.5 g carbohydrate, 0.1 g fat, 0.7-0.9 g protein, 22 mg calcium, 30 mg phosphorous, 140 mg potassium, 2.5 mg iron, 0.01-0.1 mg niacin and 31-38.6 mg vitamin C.

 Written and photographed by Adrian Cheah

 © All rights reserved